Boxcar87/Greedygoblin/README.md

 !*After 60 Scepter bases don't show, I haven't built the filter around those yet.
 So if you're wanting to make a runeword in a scepter, temporarily disable GreedyGoblin.*

-### 22 Mar 2024
+### 23 Mar 2024
 ```
-•Added support for most skills for Necro and Sorc
+•Depreciated CLVL filter scaling and replaced the mechanic with Filter level.
 ```

 ## VSCode Extension